inspiredtomove/main-website/_posts/2018-08-31-all-of-you-is-welcome-here.md

 ---
 layout: single
-title: "All of you is welcome here"
+title: "All of You is Welcome Here"
 date: 2018-08-31
 categories: pilates
 classes: wide